 Complacency has a way of making people downplay any risks that surround them (especially children who are typically carefree) and when everyone has their eyes on the prize (candy) it can be hard to remember the hazards that pose a threat to trick-or-treaters’ safety.
 There are other people to consider on Halloween—especially drivers who aren’t used to an influx of kids walking the streets in the dark.
 While trick-or-treating is the main priority for kids, it’s important to remember that not everyone celebrates the holiday.
 Walking in groups and sticking to the sidewalk improves trick-or-treaters’ visibility to drivers.

-Work on Line-of-Fire Habits
+Work on line-of-fire habits

 Safe habits are just as important for pedestrians as they are for drivers.
 And while you can’t suddenly establish new habits just for Halloween, you can emphasize habits that kids already have.
 Remind kids to make eye contact with drivers before crossing in front of them—if you’re walking beside them from house to house, this is a good time to practice the habit.
 In the same way that you made your kids stop and look both ways before crossing the street, make them stop and make eye contact with the driver before their body moves in front of the vehicle.
 Cross the street at crosswalks where possible.
 Do an LCR (left-center-right) scan every time you cross the street and keep looking as you cross.
 Put electronic devices down (this goes for both kids and chaperones), keep heads up and pay attention to everything on the street.
 And remind children to never dart out into the street or cross between parked cars.

-Eyes and Mind on Task
+Eyes and mind on task

 Choose a costume with face paint or makeup instead of masks when possible, as masks can obstruct a child’s vision for just long enough to put them in danger.
 Visibility is a huge component of safety for children on Halloween.
 When they can’t see properly, they are more likely to walk into oncoming traffic.

 In order for drivers to keep their eyes on the children, outfit trick-or-treaters with glowsticks or flashlights to make them visible on dark streets.
-You could also add reflective tape/stickers to their costume and candy sack to further increase their visibility.
+You could also add reflective tape/stickers to their costume and candy sacks to further increase their visibility.

 Human factors can affect any person in any place, which is why 24/7 safety is an important component of organizational safety.
 Talk to your employees, as they need to know they matter not only while they’re at work but outside of work too.
 Download the PDF version to give to your employees or deliver as a toolbox talk.
 We’ve also developed some activities to go along with the Halloween human factors PDF.
 A word search, crossword, and a hidden picture coloring page can help get the safety conversation rolling with kids about Halloween safety.
 Find all of the resources here and have a safe and happy Halloween!